haveagr8day/AptMedium/README.md

 - apt-get
 - dpkg
 - python 2.7.x or 3.x
-- python-setuptools (to install AptMedium, not required)
+- python-setuptools (needed to install AptMedium, not required to run)
 ### Installation Medium
 - Must be writable
 - Must support Unix file permissions (at runtime only, when moving between systems it is not important that these permissions be maintained/restored)
 ### Permissions
-- All apt-medium commands must be run as root (if present, sudo will automatically be invoked to elevate permissions as needed)
+- All apt-medium commands must be run as root

 ## General Usage
 Note: apt-medium must either be run with your installation medium directory as the working directory or with the '-m' option flag followed by the path to your installation medium directory.